mturk/svcbatch/docs/building.md

 [7-Zip Extra](https://www.7-zip.org/a/7z2107-extra.7z)
 and put **7za.exe** somewhere in the PATH.

-After compilation, run the [release](../mkrelease.bat) batch file to create required metadata and release assets.
+Run the [release](../mkrelease.bat) batch file to compile and create required metadata and release assets.

 Edit **svcbatch-x.y.z.txt** file and remove the directory part of svcbatch,exe.
 Also remove the scan time data